CenterForOpenScience/osc/README.md

 If you have questions, wish to improve the site or report a problem; please add an [issue](https://github.com/CenterForOpenScience/osc/issues) to our issue tracker.
 Or you can contact us by joining our [mailing list](https://groups.google.com/forum/#!forum/oscblog).

+To request push/pull access to the repository, comment [here](https://github.com/CenterForOpenScience/osc/issues/8).
+(You will need to be known to the project to get this access.)

 FAQ:

 * What's in this repository?
 How does the blog run?